nitro424/remote_key/README.md

     Sets the http server to daemon mode to be able to exit the shell after start.
 Makes no sense when running in docker.
 Value is type of bool (`True`|`False`).

-Every value can also set using environment variables.
+Every value can also be set using environment variables.
 This is useful in docker mode.

 ## Run the program